danielnorberg/rut/README.md

 Notes
 -----

-* *rut* only handles ascii.
-Paths should be URL encoded when routed.
+* Route paths must be URL encoded when registered.

 Benchmarks